quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part37_17.1.1_Statisti.md

 #### Wave Function Update
-Background context explaining how the wave function is updated based on the frequency of acceptance of certain positions \( x_j \).
+Background context explaining how the wave function is updated based on the frequency of acceptance of certain positions $x_j$.
 The more frequently a position is accepted, the higher the value of the wave function at that point.

 :p How does the program determine new values for the wave function?
 ??x
 The program determines new values for the wave function by:
 1. Flipping links to new values and calculating new actions.
-2. More frequent acceptance of certain positions \( x_j \) increases the value of the wave function at those points.
+2. More frequent acceptance of certain positions $x_j$ increases the value of the wave function at those points.

 This is done by evaluating paths and their summed energy, then updating the wave function based on these evaluations. x??